-NOTE: When the opportunity to collect lower level information on electronic and software items exists, regardless of which defense materiel item category is selected, the structure and definitions in Appendix B - Electronic/Generic Systems, apply.
+NOTE: When the opportunity to collect lower level information on electronic and software items exists, regardless of which defense materiel item category is selected, the structure and definitions in Appendix B - Electronic/Avionics/Generic Systems, apply.

-- J.4.2.4.3 External System Interface Integration, Assembly, Test, and Checkout.
-The element includes the effort and material associated with integrating and testing the required software and hardware of an individual (or group of) external system interface(s). - J.4.2.5 System Level Hardware (Specify).
-This element includes all the associated hardware equipment needed at the system developer's facility for planning, analyzing, designing, building, and testing functionalities that can be attributed to all system level functional/business areas.
+J.4.2.4.3 External System Interface Integration, Assembly, Test, and Checkout.
+The element includes the effort and material associated with integrating and testing the required software and hardware of an individual (or group of) external system interface(s).

+J.4.2.5 System Level Infrastructure (Specify).
+This element includes all the associated infrastructure needed for planning, analyzing, designing, building, and testing functionalities that can be attributed to all system level functional business areas.